Tirchhi Topiwale

 Tirchhi Topiwale is a 1998 Bollywood musical comedy-drama film directed by Nadeem Khan and produced by Babu Latiwala.
 It stars Chunkey Pandey and Monica Bedi in pivotal roles.
+The film's title was inspired by a song from Tridev (1989).

 Plot

-Two businessmen promise that they will arrange a marriage between their children each other.
+Two businessmen promise that they will arrange a marriage between their children and each other.
 But the children are already in love with someone else.